 Please be aware that creating a My Law Student Profile does not fulfill a law student's obligation to register with the Committee of Bar Examiners.
-Failure to register with the State Bar of California may hinder or prevent a student from being licensed in the State of California.
+Failure to register with the State Bar of California may hinder or prevent a student from taking the bar exam or being licensed in the State of California.